mautic/developer-documentation-new/docs/design/accordion.rst

 When using the Component, all necessary CSS styles are automatically handled for you.
 This means that the Component comes pre-styled with classes such as ``accordion-heading``, ``accordion-wrapper``, and ``accordion-content``, ensuring a consistent and visually appealing appearance out of the box.

 - The Component includes predefined CSS classes that manage the layout, spacing, and interactive elements of the accordion.
-- You do not need to add any extra CSS to make the accordion functional and visually appealing.
+- You don't need to add any extra CSS to make the accordion function and look visually appealing.
 - It uses the existing Bootstrap function for collapsing panels.
 - Avoid overriding these classes in your own CSS.

-The accordion is designed to be easy to implement, with all essential CSS styles already in place.
+The design of the accordion makes it easy to implement, with all essential CSS styles already in place.
 This allows you to focus on integrating and using the component without worrying about additional styling.

 Complete example
 ----------------